kolomiytsevs/gratitude-aptitude/README.md

 ### Unsplash API
 Integrated on the node server using Unsplash.js, the Unsplash API is very flexible.
 As I wanted to efficiently cache my photos for faster loading, control photo loading (as I only want my photos to update daily), and wanted a higher request allowance, I decided to integrate their API as opossed to using their simpler Unsplash Source which can be very simply implemented on the front-end.

+### UUID
+Generates random IDs.
+Used for assigning IDs to everythign from users, to individual gratitude submissions before being added to the database.

+### Validator
+Used in conjunction with mongoose Schemas to help validate information before it is submitted to the database.

 ## Back-End Dependencies (Development)